The Jackbox Party Pack: The Jackbox Party Pack 4 (2017)

-Bracketeering is a tournament-style game for up to sixteen players, played across three rounds.
+Bracketeering is a tournament-style game for at least three players and up to sixteen players, played across three rounds.
 In each round, players are presented with a prompt to complete with the best or funniest answers they can.
 (The number of answers allotted are 2 for 3–4 players and 1 for 5–16 players.)
 These answers are randomly placed on a tournament-style grid (8 for 3–8 players and 16 for 9–16 players).
 The players are then given one of the tournament matchups and predict which answer will win that matchup.
-Subsequently, each match is then presented to all players and the audience.
+Subsequently, each matchup is then presented to all players and the audience.
 The answer that gets the highest percentage of votes wins, with the percentage that it wins by tied to how much in-game money those players that guessed that match correctly get.
 Subsequent matchups use these best answers going forward.
 After the final matchup, the player that provided the winning reply gets an additional cash bonus.
 The second round is a "blind bracket" where the players are presented with a prompt, but the brackets are based on a different, related prompt using those answers.
 The final round is a "triple blind bracket" where the prompt at each level of the bracket changes.
-The player with the most money at the end wins.
+The player with the most money at the end of the game is declared the winner.

-Civic Doodle is for 3–8 players and is an art game similar to Drawful and Bidiots with two players drawing the same piece of art simultaneously.
+Civic Doodle is for 3 to 8 players and is a drawing game similar to Drawful and Bidiots with two players drawing the same piece of art simultaneously.
 In the first two rounds, a start of a doodle is presented to two randomly selected players, and they have a short time to draw atop that; this is done in real-time allowing the other players and the audience to provide feedback on either drawing in the form of preselected emoji.
 After the timer is done, the players and audience vote for which drawing is better, with points awarded to both players based on how many votes they received, as well as an additional point bonus based on the emoji votes.
 Subsequently, two more players then draw atop the highest-voted picture.
 After a number of matchups, depending on how many players are in the game, players have to suggest and then vote for a title for the highest-voted picture.
-The final round has all players given a title and a start of a doodle and they have to draw the features the game requested.
+In the final round, all players are presented with a title and a start of a doodle, and they all have to draw the requested features.
 The player with the most points at the end wins.